fscpscollaborative/fscps/README.md

 This project in the main source repository for FSC-PS for GitHub.
 This project is deployed on every release to a branch in the following repositories:

 - https://github.com/fscpscollaborative/fscps.fsctpl is the GitHub repository template for D365 FSC Extenstions.
 This is your starting point.
-- https://github.com/fscpscollaborative/fscps.retailtpl is the GitHub repository template for D365 Legacy Retail Extenstions.
-This is your starting point.
 - https://github.com/fscpscollaborative/fscps.commercetpl is the GitHub repository template for D365 Commerce Extenstions.
 This is your starting point.
 - https://github.com/fscpscollaborative/fscps.ecommercetpl is the GitHub repository template for D365 ECommerce Extenstions.
 This is your starting point.
 - https://github.com/fscpscollaborative/fscps.gh is the GitHub repository containing the GitHub Actions used by the template above.